 Use plain round bars as slip dowels in the concrete.
 Paint the portion of the dowel which is intended to move within the hardened concrete with one coat of asphalt paint.
 When the paint is dry, apply a thick even film of mineral lubricating grease.

 Ensure that the cover to the reinforcement is maintained during the concrete pour.
-Comply with the erection tolerances of CSA A23.1-14.
+Comply with the erection tolerances of CSA A23.1-19.

+Prior to placing any concrete, obtain the Consultant’s approval of the reinforcing material and placement.

 Inspection